Import Functions

 Example usage:

-- The tool will generate a header file (e.g.,
+- The tool will generate a module folder (e.g.,

 Using Generated Wrapper Functions

-The generated header file contains wrapper functions that allow you to call functions from the other plugin.
+The generated module contains wrapper functions that allow you to call functions from the other plugin.
 These wrappers handle the function address lookup and parameter passing.

 Example Generated Header